yngtodd/notes/reinforcement_learning/hyperspace/overview.rst

 * When are RL algorithms equivalent?
 * What if the performance of the algorithms swap if we switch to a new environment?
+* What are our baselines across tasks?

 **Proposals:**

+* Baselines could consist of random search for for policy methods and the Linear Quadratic Regulator (LQR)

+  * LQR was the driver for Ben Recht's *Tour of RL* paper

 * Performance profiles, proposed by Dolan and More.
 Noted by Ben Recht.